 With a win, New England could have clinched their 10th-straight AFC East title and their 16th-consecutive season with at least 10 wins.
-That wouldn't happen on December 9 on the Dolphins watch, who have now beaten New England in five of the last six home games at Hard Rock Stadium.
+That wouldn't happen on December 9 on the Dolphins' watch, who have now beaten New England in five of the last six home games at Hard Rock Stadium in Miami Gardens.

-This NFL season has been full of ups and downs, but it's going to be hard to top this play the rest of the season, and we’ll be seeing Kenyan Drake outrun Rob Gronkowski to the end zone to cap the Miracle in Miami for a long time.
+Every NFL season is full of ups and downs, whether you're the Houston Texans, Jacksonville Jaguars, Pittsburgh Steelers, Los Angeles Rams or Arizona Cardinals, but it's going to be hard to top this play for a long time.
+We'll be seeing Kenyan Drake outrun Rob Gronkowski to the end zone to cap the Miracle in Miami for a long time.

 This post was originally published on December 10, 2018.